galenhuntington/hpre/README.md

 ##  Multiplex imports

-_This is a new, experimental feature I am still in the process of trying out._
+_This is an experimental feature I am still in the process of trying out._

 Haskell code is littered with pairs of lines such as this: